Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Cyclic open-closed maps

 giving the left and right component of the non-unital open-closed map

-Since the left (check) factor is a equal to the usual cyclic bar complex for Hochschild homology, $\check{\oc}$ will be defined exactly as the map $\oc$ in \cite{Abouzaid:2010kx} (this will be briefly recalled below), and the new content is the map $\hat{\oc}$.
-We will define $\hat{\oc}$ below (and recall the definition of $\check{\oc}$ and prove, extending \cite{Abouzaid:2010kx} that \begin{lem} $\oc^{nu}$ is a chain map of degree $n$. \end{lem} Following \cite{Abouzaid:2010kx}, we refer to the map $\check{\oc}$ viewed as a map from $\r{CH}_*(\f)$ (the left factor of $\r{CH}_*^{nu}(\f)$) as simply $\oc$.
-It follows from our construction that, assuming Lemma \ref{ocnuchain}, \begin{cor} As homology level maps, $[\oc^{nu}] = [\oc]$. \end{cor} \begin{proof} By construction, the chain level map $\oc$ factors as
+Since the left (check) factor is equal to the usual cyclic bar complex for Hochschild homology, $\check{\oc}$ will be defined exactly as the open-closed map is defined in \cite{Abouzaid:2010kx} (briefly recalled below), and the new content is the map $\hat{\oc}$.
+We will define $\hat{\oc}$ below (and recall the definition of $\check{\oc}$) and prove, extending \cite{Abouzaid:2010kx} that \begin{lem} $\oc$ is a chain map of degree $n$. \end{lem} We note a notational difference from \cite{Abouzaid:2010kx}, which uses $\oc$ to refer to what we call here $\check{\oc}$; in contrast in this paper we use $\oc$ exclusively to refer to the (non-unital) open-closed map $\oc = \oc^{nu}:= \check{\oc} \oplus \hat{\oc}$ with domain the non-unital Hochschild complex.
+Of course, the two maps $\oc$ and $\check{\oc}$ are homologically the same.
+That is, assuming Lemma \ref{ocnuchain}, \begin{cor} As homology level maps, $[\oc] = [\check{\oc}]$. \end{cor} \begin{proof} By construction, the chain level map $\check{\oc}$ constructed in \cite{Abouzaid:2010kx} factors as

 The first inclusion is a quasi-isomorphism by Lemma \ref{inclusionquasi}, since $\f$ is known to be cohomologically unital. \end{proof} The moduli space controlling the operation $\check{\oc}$, denoted